We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

 Segueing into a sales pitch will come off as though you’re only thanking them to sell them something else and will defeat the object entirely.

 However, you can include a gift certificate or coupon or discount code to use on their next purchase with you or at another company you would like to support or you feel they would value.

-Just make sure that you’re sincere and genuine, and make it about saying thank you – no strings attached.
+Just make sure that your customer appreciation message is sincere and genuine, and make it about saying thank you – no strings attached.

 Featuring your customers or their businesses on your company social channels can be a great way to say thank you to them for using your products or services.

-The Branded Beauty Bar does a social media post of the “BBB Client of the Week”, in which they spotlight loyal customers on their Instagram account.
+The Branded Beauty Bar does a customer appreciation post of the “BBB Client of the Week”, in which they spotlight loyal customers on their Instagram account.

 Personalized gifts are a great way to show your appreciation.
 If you have a customer’s purchase history and some basic information about them, you can choose something from your collection that they would like.

 You can also purchase gifts from another company and send those if your company if you’re a service-based business.

 It doesn’t have to be expensive.
 As long as the gift is relevant and useful or valuable to your customer, it will be appreciated.